tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 - The bullet point is modular.
 You can just read the first part (i.e. accomplished X) or the first two parts (accomplished X, as measured by Y) and get something out of it.
 If you reverse the order, you will delay your actual accomplishments to the end, and the reader may not get your point.

 The Google XYZ formula is a reference, and you should apply the formula whenever possible.
-If you could not force the XYZ formula on your achievements, make sure your bullet point is as impactful as something written with the formula.
+If you could not force the XYZ formula on your achievements, try to take some learnings from it, and make your bullet points as effective as something written with the formula.

+These are comments I have given to some resumes to improve their bullet points with the formula.

+> Instead of writing "Used Go (Z) to design and implement a system (X) which improved metrics (Y)", write "Designed and implemented a system (X) which improved metrics (Y) with Go (Z)"
+>
+> Instead of writing "Worked with 5 people (Z) to build the app (X) that improved metrics (Y)", write "Built the app (X) that improved metrics (Y) with 5 people (Z)".